rsignell-usgs/blog/README.md

 #Creating your own IPython Notebook Blog environment on Wakari

 * Check to make sure pandoc is available.
 You can't convert the notebooks to blog entries without it.
 Open a terminal in Wakari, and type `which pandoc`.
 It should return something, like `/opt/anaconda/bin/pandoc`.
-If not found, contact Wakari support: wakari@support@continuum.io and ask them to install pandoc.
+If not found, contact  wakari_support@continuum.io and ask them to install pandoc.

 * Go to https://github.com/rsignell-usgs/blog and click the `fork` button to fork the blog repository.
 * In a Wakari terminal, make a new directory "blog" and clone your blog repository from github, for example: